-The electronic badges are provided for your general use and to communicate with your customers and audience that you will be exhibiting or participating in ALA Midwinter Meeting/Annual Conference.
+Logos and graphics will be posted on each event website for your general use and to communicate with your customers and audience that you will be exhibiting or participating in ALA LibLearnX/Annual Conference.

-The custom logos of ALA Midwinter Meeting/Annual Conference are the property of the American Library Association and may not be used by other entities unless Show Management has approved the use in writing as part of a specific sponsorship program.
+The custom logos of ALA LibLearnX/Annual Conference are the property of the American Library Association and may not be used by other entities unless Show Management has approved the use in writing as part of a specific sponsorship program.

-All exhibitors are provided with a drape background 8′ high along the back wall and one (1) identification sign showing your company name and booth number.
-Other services include:
+For the Annual Conference Exhibits, all exhibitors are provided with a drape background 8′ high along the back wall and one (1) identification sign showing your company name and booth number.

-For the Small Press area, your exhibit space rental includes carpet and one draped table.
+For the Annual Conference Small Press area, your exhibit space rental includes carpet and one draped table.

 Please note that material handling (shipping/drayage) is not included with your booth.
 Material handling rates will be included in each event’s online exhibitor manual.